-For the sake of our families or representatives of charitable causes we may include in our wills, we need sound legal advice when preparing estate planning documents such as:
+For the sake of your family or representatives of charitable causes you may include in your will, you need sound legal advice when preparing estate planning documents such as:

 - Trusts — either stand-alone trusts or trusts built into wills

 - Powers of attorney for financial, legal and/or health care purposes

 - Advance directives or living wills, clarifying your wishes in case of medical incapacity

 Plan now to protect whoever will take care of your assets and affairs after you pass away.
 You can spare your family much expense and trouble if you designate agents who can act on your behalf when you are unable to — both before and after your death.